frcnextinnovation/NI-8214-2022-Public/README.md

 ### Common

 - Custom robot control framework, run robot control loop in 100-200hz(Org 50hz)
-- Design all subsystem as a state-machine
+- All subsystems  are built as state-machine
 - Virtual OI layer for clean teleop and auto control logic

 ### Teleop